Date Visited: August 2019

 When entering Azerbaijan, it’s NOT a problem to have Armenian immigration stamps in your passport, but it IS a problem to have Artsakh immigration stamps and you will be denied entry into Azerbaijan.
 Armenian passport holders are barred from entering Azerbaijan.

 Along with Georgia and Armenia, Azerbaijan is one of three countries which comprise the Caucasus region, a region which is situated between the Black sea and the Caspian Sea.

 Azerbaijan shares land borders with Turkey, Russia, Iran, Armenia and Georgia.
 The Caspian Sea forms the entire eastern border of the country.

-A small Azerbaijani enclave, Nakhchivan, is separated from the rest of the country by Armenia.
-The only way to access Nakhchivan from Azerbaijan proper is via one of the regular flights from Baku airport.
+The small Azerbaijani enclave of Nakhchivan is separated from the rest of the country by Armenia.
+The only way to access Nakhchivan, from Azerbaijan proper, is via one of the regular flights from Baku airport.
 By land, it’s possible to enter Nakhchivan from Turkey or Iran.

 The Azerbaijani diaspora is considerable with large populations living around the world (e.g. an estimated 400,000 live in the United States).
 Within Azerbaijan, the population is around 10 million, however the largest population (13 million) live south of the border in northern Iran with Azerbaijani’s comprising 25% of Tehran’s population.

 The reason so many Azerbaijani’s live in Iran is due to recent history, which saw Russia and Iran divide the former, much larger, territory of Azerbaijan between them, with Russia claiming the northern half and Iran the southern half.
 The Russian claim included the rich oil fields around Baku, a resource which would be crucial for the Soviet Union.
 When the Soviet Union collapsed, the northern half claimed independence, while the southern half remains under the control of Iran.